cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 ![Class diagram of Energy System Module](fig/class_EnergySystem.png)

 The Energy System Module is a module of the ADE Energy, which contains the information concerning the energy forms (energy demand, supply, sources) and the energy systems (conversion, distribution and storage systems).

 <h3>Energy Amounts and Forms

 **EnergyDemand**

 Useful energy required to satisfy a specific end use, such as heating, cooling, domestic hot water etc.
-Beside its 'EndUseType', this object is characterized its 'energyAmount' (time-depending energy demand value) and its maximum yearly load ('maximumLoad') used for the sizing of the energy systems.
+Beside its `EndUseType`, this object is characterized its `energyAmount` (time-depending energy demand value) and its maximum yearly load (`maximumLoad`) used for the sizing of the energy systems.

-Every `_CityObject` (typically 'ADE:_AbstractBuilding', 'ThermalZone', 'UsageZone' and 'BuildingUnit') may have one or more `EnergyDemand`.
+Every `_CityObject` (typically `ADE:_AbstractBuilding`, `ThermalZone`, `UsageZone` and `BuildingUnit`) may have one or more `EnergyDemand`.

 **EnergySource**